Are Selfies on Tinder Good or Bad? (+ Examples)

 Getting rid of all those Selfies flooding your Tinder profile, you can start to rebuild your profile, ultimately increasing your tinder matches.

-This is just the start, which is why we put together a free 4 Day Tinder Profile challenge.
-It will guide you through building an effect Tinder profile in just 4 days.
-No more excuses, and most importantly, no more selfies.
+This is just the start, which is why we put together Tinder 10X.
+It will guide you through building an effect Tinder profile No more excuses, and most importantly, no more selfies.